SansamLab-Pipelines-Genomics/RepliTimer/README.md

 This snakemake pipeline could be executed without slurm, but if an hpc with slurm is used, the following will start the pipeline with the parameters defined in the config/cluster_config.yml file.

 #### 7A.
 Use conda environments
 If conda is to be used for rule-specific environments, you may find it useful to create the environments first.
+Running 'snakemake' with the '--conda-create-envs-only' option will create the environments without running the pipeline.
 The '--conda-prefix' option is used to set a directory in which the ‘conda’ and ‘conda-archive’ directories are created.
 This directory may be changed to a stable or shared location.
 ```bash
 sbatch --mem 32G \
 --wrap="\